RankingsPublished Mar 10, 20268 min read

 Why it works in NYC

-The fastest nursing-adjacent path on this page.
-At $72,150 in NYC, LPN doesn’t reach six figures—but many NYC employers offer tuition assistance for LPN-to-RN bridge programs, making it a deliberate stepping stone rather than a dead end.
+The fastest nursing path on this page, and often a deliberate first step rather than a final destination.
+At $72,150 in NYC, LPN doesn’t reach six figures—but many NYC employers offer tuition assistance for LPN-to-RN bridge programs, so it works as a paid apprenticeship toward a much higher ceiling.

 Sources